LOADING ...

 And the cow took to the piper!

-And he slipped with his new possessions!
+And he home with his new possessions!

 Now breakfast done, Tim sent his young son

-To get up like a lamplighter,
+To get Denny up a lamplighter,

 And the legs there he saw; he flew up a jackdaw!